 - What is a floating charge?

-- The bank has a fixed and floating charge over our assets, which far exceed the value of the loan.
-The bank will not lend more, but another company would - if we could offer security.
+- The bank has a fixed and floating charge over our assets, which far exceed the value of the loan but will not lend us more.
 What can we do?

-- Can we offer employees the chance to invest cash in the company?
-Alternatively, can we come to an arrangement under which they take shares instead of pay?
+- Can we offer employees the chance to invest in the company or the opportunity to take shares instead of pay?
 Are there any tax advantages?

-- We have been approached by a bigger company with an offer of funds, but we are worried about being gobbled up.
+- We have been approached by a bigger company with an offer of funds, but we are worried about a take over.
 What precautions can we take?

 - What is corporate venturing?

-- What is an exit strategy, and should we be thinking about it before we even start up in business?
+- What is an exit strategy, and when should we start thinking about it?

 It is reasonable to assume that the majority of potential investors (as distinct from friends or family) will be looking to take their money out after three, or at most five years; so you need to produce detailed cash flow and profit and loss projections for the first three years, and outline figures for the next two years.
 Of course, you may get the figures wrong, particularly if you are offering a new product or service, but potential investors need a starting point in assessing your proposition, and that is what your projections for the first three years will provide.